 “Mom is worried about you and Sarafina.”

 “Sarafina Udenze has moved on, why should mom be worried?
 Isn’t she your friend on Instagram?
-Haven’t you seen her with the senator’s son flaunting themselves in speed boats, private jets and loving up themselves?
-Listen to me, I can’t marry someone with a AS genotype, not anyway.
+Haven’t you seen her with the Senator’s son flaunting themselves in speed boats, private jets and loving up themselves?
+Listen to me, I can’t marry someone with an AS genotype.
 If this is why you came to see me, we’ve moved on.
 You saw a girl here right?
 That’s my new woman.
 We’re in love and I don’t want any nonsense news about Sarafina to ruin us.”

 He got up from the bed and gave a loud sigh.